peterhinch/micropython-epaper/README.md

 alternative board I have seen.

 The EA rev D display includes an LM75 temperature sensor and a 4MB flash memory chip.
 The driver provides access to the current temperature.
-The driver does not use the flash
+The display driver does not use the flash
 chip: the current image is buffered in RAM.
-The driver has an option to mount the flash device to enable it to be used to store data such as images and fonts.
+An option is provided to mount the flash device in the Pyboard's filesystem enabling it to be used to store data such as images and fonts.
 This is the ``use_flash`` Display constructor argument.
 Setting this False will save over 8K of RAM.

 An issue with the EA module is that the Flash memory and the display module use the